Out of Control: Reducing Probabilistic Models by Control-State Elimination: Introduction

-\paragraph*{The state explosion problem.} This issue has been given top priority in probabilistic model checking.
-Reduction techniques on the state-space level include symbolic model checking using BDDs~\cite{symbolicPMC}, SMT/SAT techniques~\cite{DBLP:conf/vmcai/WimmerBB09,DBLP:conf/cav/BatzJKKMS20}, bisimulation minimization~\cite{DBLP:conf/tacas/KatoenKZJ07,DBLP:conf/tacas/ValmariF10,DBLP:conf/concur/JansenGTY20} Kronecker representations~\cite{DBLP:journals/jlp/BuchholzKKT03,symbolicPMC} and partial order reduction~\cite{por_baier,por_dargenio}.
+\paragraph*{Related work.} The state explosion problem has been given top priority in both classical and probabilistic model checking.
+Techniques similar to ours have been known for quite some time in the non-probabilistic setting~\cite{DBLP:conf/forte/DongR99,DBLP:conf/cav/KurshanLY02}.
+Regarding probabilistic model checking, reduction methods on the state-space level include symbolic model checking using MTBDDs~\cite{symbolicPMC}, SMT/SAT techniques~\cite{DBLP:conf/vmcai/WimmerBB09,DBLP:conf/cav/BatzJKKMS20}, bisimulation minimization~\cite{DBLP:conf/tacas/KatoenKZJ07,DBLP:conf/tacas/ValmariF10,DBLP:conf/concur/JansenGTY20}, Kronecker representations~\cite{DBLP:journals/jlp/BuchholzKKT03,symbolicPMC} and partial order reduction~\cite{por_baier,por_dargenio}.
 Language-based reductions include symmetry reduction~\cite{symmred}, bisimulation reduction using SMT on \prism\ modules~\cite{DBLP:conf/vmcai/DehnertKP13}, as well as abstraction-refinement techniques~\cite{DBLP:journals/fmsd/KattenbeltKNP10,DBLP:conf/tacas/HahnHWZ10,DBLP:conf/vmcai/WachterZ10}.
 Our reductions on PCFPs are inspired by state elimination~\cite{daws}.
 Similar kinds of reductions on probabilistic workflow nets have been considered in~\cite{DBLP:journals/pe/EsparzaHS17}.
-Despite all these efforts it is somewhat surprising that simple control-flow reductions as proposed in this paper have not been investigated that much.
-Notable exception is the recent work by Dubslaff \emph{et al.} that applies existing static analyses to control-flow-rich PCFPs~\cite{dubslaff_pcfp}.
+Despite all these efforts, it is somewhat surprising that simple probabilistic control-flow reductions as proposed in this paper have not been investigated that much.
+A notable exception is the recent work by Dubslaff \emph{et al.} that applies existing static analyses to control-flow-rich PCFPs~\cite{dubslaff_pcfp}.
 In contrast to our method, their technique yields bisimilar models and exploits a different kind of structure.

-\paragraph*{Main contributions.} In summary, the main contributions of this paper are: \begin{itemize} \item A simple, generally applicable reduction technique that considers each program variable with finite domain as a ``program counter'' and unfolds them into the control state space. \item A set of sound rules to eliminate locations in PCFPs to shrink the state space of the underlying Markov model while preserving \emph{exact} reachability probabilities. \item Elimination in PCFPs---in contrast to Markov chains---is shown to have an exponential worst-case complexity. \item A prototypical implementation demonstrating the potential to significantly compress practically relevant benchmarks. \end{itemize}